cpm-cmake/CPM.cmake/README.md

 ## Supported projects

 Any project that you can add via `add_subdirectory` should already work with CPM.
-For everything else, targets must be created manually (see below).
+For everything else, targets can be created manually (see below).

 ## Usage